 Someone who is addicted to marijuana may be unable to stop using the drug without medical or professional intervention.
 The abuse of marijuana can lead to addiction and compulsive behavior in some cases, even for the self-reported occasional user.
 And it may be easier to become quickly dependent on marijuana today since the strains available are much more potent and contain significantly higher levels of THC than in the past.
 Twenty years ago, THC levels in marijuana were around 3.8%, but today they are as high as 50–80%.

 According to some reports, as many as 30% of marijuana users may have a marijuana use disorder.
 This includes becoming physically tolerant and, eventually, dependent on it.
 When someone becomes tolerant to the drug, it means they need more and more of it to feel the same effects that they once easily obtained with lower doses.
 Despite controversy over the addictive qualities of marijuana, most doctors agree that the drug can be addictive, its effects can be harmful, and its use should be discouraged and avoided.
-Marijuana abuse hotlines are one resource that provides information about marijuana and treatment options.
+Marijuana abuse hotline numbers are typically open 24/7 and a resource that provides information about marijuana and treatment options.

 What Is Marijuana?